 The Board is ultimately responsible for the oversight of the long-term strategy, objectives and likely risks that the Company may be exposed to in the ordinary course of business.
 The Board is also responsible for evaluating and directing the implementation of the Company's internal controls and procedures including (but not limited to) maintaining a sound system of internal controls to safeguard shareholders' investments and the Company's assets.
-These functions of the Board are guided by the provisions of the NCCG, SCGG, the Companies and Allied Maters Act (CAMA2020), the Company's Articles of Association and other relevant laws and regulations.
+These functions of the Board are guided by the provisions of the NCCG, SCGG, the Companies and Allied Maters Act (CAMA) 2020, the Company's Articles of Association and other relevant laws and regulations.
+The Board ensures that the highest standards of corporate governance are maintained and complied with.
+The Board met five (5) times during the financial year ended 31st December 2024.
+The meeting details are provided in the latter part of this Report.